ceph/ceph/doc/releases/squid.rst

   progress made by each of them.
 * cephfs-shell: The cephfs-shell utility is now packaged for RHEL 9 / CentOS 9 as required python dependencies are now available in EPEL9.
+* The CephFS automatic metadata load (sometimes called "default") balancer is now disabled by default.
+The new file system flag `balance_automate` can be used to toggle it on or off.
+It can be enabled or disabled via `ceph fs set <fs_name> balance_automate <bool>`.

 CephX
 ~~~~~